Wrongful Death Attorneys

 Who can sue in a wrongful death case?

-Florida’s stipulations can be confusing, so it’s best to consult an attorney if you have questions whether you qualify to bring a case.
-In the event that you are not able to be a plaintiff, our attorneys will help you determine which heirs or beneficiaries may pursue the case.
-There are two categories that claimants fall under in the State of Florida.
+Florida’s stipulations can be confusing, so it’s best to consult an experienced attorney if you have questions whether you qualify to bring a case.
+In the event that you are not able to be a plaintiff, our attorneys will help you determine which persons or entities may pursue the case.
+There are two categories that claimants fall under in the State of Florida or the federal government.

 - An estate may file a wrongful death lawsuit in Florida.
 When a person leaves an estate, they are leaving their entire worth to beneficiaries as defined by a will or state statutes.
 In the case of an estate, there is typically one person who serves as the representative, and it is that representative who is qualified to file a wrongful death lawsuit on behalf of the beneficiaries.

 - Survivors of the deceased may file a wrongful death lawsuit through the estate’s personal representative.
-Survivors may be part of the estate but do not have to be listed in the estate’s beneficiaries.
-Instead, this category of wrongful death lawsuit would list every known survivor, and it is likely that not all of the survivors would be beneficiaries.
-In Florida, survivors can be limited to the spouse of the decedent, the children of the decedent, the parents of the decedent, and in some cases, blood relatives and adoptive siblings of the decedent.
+In Florida, survivors are generally limited to the spouse of the decedent, the children of the decedent, the parents of the decedent, and in some cases, blood relatives and adoptive siblings of the decedent.

 Who can I sue in a wrongful death lawsuit?

-Generally, you can sue any person who caused the death of your loved one through actions or non-action (negligence).
+Generally, you can sue any person who caused the death of your loved one through negligence (either by an action or by non-action when there is a duty to act).
 There could be limitations involved if the person you believe to be at fault is a family member or if you are planning to file suit against the State of Florida.
 The process can get quite involved and frustrating when involving the government, so we advise you to contact our attorneys quickly in order to file a notice of claim in a timely fashion.

 Do I have any responsibilities in filing a wrongful death lawsuit?